sexnine/api-demo/PRES.md

 Mindcool24 <https://mindcool.xyz>

 # Basic concept

 - APIs are a way of communicating between programs
+- Mainly going to focus on HTTP APIs, specifically between frontend and backend.

 # Examples

 - Pastebin <https://pastebin.com/doc_api>
     - Uses the URL of <https://pastebin.com/api/api_post.php>
     - Accepts data in the form of JSON
-    - Example request:
-    TODO put something here
-    - Can also be used to get pastes using GET requests
+    - Mainly used to get pastes from the site, but can also create new pastes.

 - SWAPI (Star Wars API) <https://swapi.dev>
     - Uses the base URL of <https://swapi.dev/api/>